alto-wg/draft-alto-pv/services.md

   ~~~

   where `resource-id` is the resource Id of the Path Vector resource, and
-  `part-resource-id` has the same value as the `Content-ID` of the Path Vector
+  `part-resource-id` has the same value as the PART-RESOURCE-ID in the
-  part.
+  `Content-ID` of the Path Vector part.
   The `meta` field MUST also include the `dependent-vtags` field, whose value is
   a single-element array to indicate the version tag of the network map used,
   where the network map is specified in the `uses` attribute of the multipart
   Filtered Cost Map resource in IRD.

 - The Unified Property Map part MUST also include `Content-ID` and
   `Content-Type` in its header.
+The `Content-Type` MUST be
-The value of `Content-ID` has the format of a
+  `application/alto-propmap+json`.
+The value of `Content-ID` MUST have the same
-  Part Resource ID.
-The `Content-Type` MUST be `application/alto-propmap+json`.
+  format as the Part Content ID as specified in {{part-rid-spec}}.

   The body of the Unified Property Map part is a JSON object with the same
   format as defined in Section 4.6 of {{I-D.ietf-alto-unified-props-new}}.
 The